 Willliam Hjortsberg says that Brautigan played played center for the Woodrow Wilson Junior High school basketball team in the fall of 1947.
 But, after only one year, Brautigan switched to the First Baptist church team who played against other Eugene, Oregon, denominational teams in a YMCA-organized league.
 Brautigan and the First Baptist team won the league championship but lost any further opportunity at the regional finals in Walla Walla, Washington (William Hjortsberg 46).
 See References > Biographies > Hjortsberg.

 Brautigan's mother Mary Lou met William Folston (1917-1976), who lived with his father at 1287 Hayes Street.
 Folston, half Nez Percé, born in Wheeler, Oregon, had recently been discharged from military service.
 He joined the Army Air Corps at Fort Lewis, Washington, in 1941.
 Mary Lou, Brautigan, and his sister, Barbara, soon moved in with Folston.

-Attended Grade 8 at Woodrow Wilson Junior High School in Eugene, Oregon, 12th and Madison.
+Attended Grade 8 at Woodrow Wilson Junior High School in Eugene, Oregon, 12th and Madison, school year 1948-1949.

 Attended Grade 9 at Woodrow Wilson Junior High School in Eugene, Oregon, 12th and Madison.
-His courses there included Speech and Language, General Mathematics, Science, Physical Education, Health, and Fine Arts.
+His courses there included Speech and Language, General Mathematics, Science, Physical Education, Health, and Fine Arts, school year 1949-1950.

 Tuesday, 29 March 1949